carpentries-incubator/swc_github_flow/for_novice_contributors.md

 -   *fork* (GitHub-specific term)
     -   to copy a repository from another user and store it under your own account.

-## Making lesson changes with Github:
+## Making lesson changes with Github

 1. Identify the url and repository name for the lesson you want to make changes for, eg <https://github.com/swcarpentry/git-novice>.
 The base branch in all the Carpentry lessons is called **gh-pages**.